benseven/edi.bike/site/articles/2025-12-14-looking-ahead-to-tro-sub/index.md

 >
 > The report claims that there is no intention to use Rose Street as an alternative cycle route to George Street.
 However, the report to TEC (30 January 2025, Item 7.2) which first suggested exempting Rose Street from the one-way prohibition set out exactly this as the rationale for this exemption: “4.21 Redirecting cyclists down Rose Street offers a low-cost alternative route [to George Street] that can be implemented quickly without the need for major infrastructure changes.”
 Using Rose Street as a cycling route “presents a quick and low-cost solution”.
 These comments were made under the heading: “CCWEL Alternative Routes Prior to George Street Completion”.

-LSEG are correct that a report came to TEC in January exploring possible cycle diversions during the redevelopment of George St. Thistle St (and its continuances) and Rose St were both looked at as options.
+LSEG are correct that a report came to TEC in January exploring possible temporary cycle diversions  leading up to — and during — the redevelopment of George St. Thistle St (and its continuances) and Rose St were both looked at as options, as well as the potential for Queen St being used as an alternate route for cycle traffic.

 However, **these were ruled out at TEC in June** in favour of requiring contractors to maintain two-way cycle access on George St itself for the duration of the works.
 The decision [recorded at page 19 of the minutes](https://democracy.edinburgh.gov.uk/documents/g7248/Printed%20minutes%2026th-Jun-2025%2010.00%20Transport%20and%20Environment%20Committee.pdf?T=1#page=19){target="_blank" rel="noopen noreferrer"} includes as its point 9, from the Green group amendment, **"To agree that, for the duration of the works, two-way cycling would be retained along the entire street wherever possible"**.